 What Not to Wear to Work

-Let’s start from the fact that in a perfect world no one should work in the summer, it’s a borderline capital punishment.
-Ideally we should have three months of holiday but we can’t put business on hold just because we’d rather be at the beach.
+Let’s start with the fact that in a perfect world no one should work in the summer, it’s a borderline capital punishment.
+Ideally, we should have three months of a holiday but we can’t put business on hold just because we’d rather be at the beach.

 This is also a good time to make the executive decision not to wear your old school uniform to work just because even if it still fits you and it comes with shorts.
 The only circumstance under which that’d be acceptable is a themed party.

 Now, no matter how high the temperature is, it’s unlikely that you work on the set of a Sean Paul video.
 For that reason, avoid exposing too much skin.
 You should still aim to keep it professional even if the thought of starting to take off your actual skin has crossed your mind many a time.

 Vests and Tank Tops

 If you’re going to the gym or doing some gardening, by all means, wear them but remember you’re at work!
 The only profession in which vests are tolerated is being a lifeguard.
 There’s a substantial difference between a relaxed look and looking like you’ve been stranded on a deserted island for weeks.
 T-shirts, polo shirts, shirts with rolled up sleeves or striped short sleeved shirts all make an excellent choice.